Kennebec Valley Community College Internal Mini-Grant Application

 - Budget: include itemized descriptions of exactly how funds will be utilized, including any matching funding sources or potential revenue generation.
 Please provide at least 1 quote for tangible goods or services to be purchased.

-Join us for the 11th Anniversary KVCC Foundation Gala
+Join us for the 12th Annual KVCC Foundation Evening for Education Gala

 Funds available for current mini-grant opportunities were raised during previous year Gala events.